 The roadmap is a living document, and it is likely that priorities will change, but the list below should give some indication of our plans for the next major release, and for the future.

-We work on the problems that resonate the most with our users.
-Please upvote 👍 the issues you are the most interested in on GitHub.
-Thank you for participating in our developer survey.
+Material-UI is community driven – issues that resonate most with the community get the most attention.
+Please upvote (👍) on GitHub the issues you are most interested in.
+Thank you for participating in the developer survey.

 - Identify frequently needed components.
-We have different resources we can leverage for this: the developer survey answers, GitHub issue upvotes, Algolia search volume, Google search volume, documentation usage volume, npm downloads, etc.
+There are many resources we leverage for this: the developer survey answers, GitHub issue upvotes, Algolia search volume, Google search volume, documentation usage, npm downloads, etc.

 - Prioritize the creation of frequently needed components.